veranovus/vera-c-template/README.md

 # Vera's C Template

-This is my C project template, which I use as the foundation for my every C project.
+This is my C project template for people who wants to stick with just a simple makefile.

 > Version 0.4.0